de-soot/mc-fps-jvm-args/README.md

-# Read these first to customise the settings to suit your system :
+# Explanations to the arguments; read these first to customise the settings to suit your system :

 "-d64" - Makes Minecraft run as a 64-bit program; only use this if your operating system is 64-bit, otherwise remove this parameter.